Boya (caste): History

+In some districts, there are Boya Poligars, who as a rule are poor.

 Status

 The early status of the Boyas is hard to pin down.
 As they most likely originated as a tribe, they were outside the caste system and within the same community its members could pursue different occupations.
 However different sections of the community who were pursuing different occupations would identify themselves with their occupation in Brahminical society, such as Boya-Brahmanas, who were generally accepted.
 However, they did not accept all the claims of the varnas they were in.
-Some inscriptions indicate some Boya clans officiated as priests for the entire community, traces of which can still be found in the relations between the Myasa-boyas and Uru-boyas.
-This practice is also preserved in the rite of Bhuta-bali, where a Boya priest sacrifices an animal to the village goddess and receives a cloth in return, as well as an inam (tax-free) land plot.
-Today, however, no Boyas are accepted as Brahmins although they claim descent from Brahminic rishis like Valmiki.

 The Bedars worked in a variety of fields.
-Although some remained raiders and robbers, many others were granted high administrative positions such as collection of revenue.
+Although some remained raiders and huntsmen, many others were granted high administrative positions such as collection of revenue.